microchip-pic-avr-examples/pic16f13145-cnano-ultrasonic-distance-sensor-mplab-mcc/README.md

 These demonstrations show the CLB is a highly configurable and open ended tool.

-## Concept
+## Theory of Operation
 ![Concept](./images/HC-SR04.png)

 The HC-SR04 Sensor works by sending a series of pulses after the trigger pin has been toggled.
-These pulses will travel until they reach an object, and reflect back to the sensor if within range.
-This transaction is measured proportionally on the Echo pin, the pin will remain high if a signal is never received back.
-This means that the CLB can monitor the HC-SR04 by watching the echo pin.
+These pulses will travel until they reach an object, and reflect back to the source.
+If the object is too far away, the sensor will not properly receive the pulse.
+The distance traveled is based on the length of time the Echo pin is kept high.
+By measuring the pulse width of the Echo pin, the CLB can determine the distance to the object.

 ![Concept Logic](./images/CLB_LOGIC.png)

-Using the timer 0 overflow and the internal CLB counter we can use the echo line to sort itself out into bins that will be displayed on `COUNT_IS_X`
+To measure the pulse width, the Timer 0 overflow and the internal CLB counter determine which bin the distance falls into.

 ## Hardware Setup